NuneszG/sale-of-products/README.md

 # API sales of products
 Simple API of sale of products that i made to practice, a system to create new user that can make new sales of differents products.
+This api enables you, to get all sales that some specific salesman has, or get specific sale by id or category of sale.
+Await more updates about api's frontend.

 <img src="/src/media/Captura de ecrã 2024-12-03 183709.png">